Province of Westphalia: End of the province

 The British abolished the Prussian provinces in their zone on 23 August 1946 in accordance with a decision made by the British cabinet in June 1946.
 Westphalia was merged with the northern portion of the former Rhine province to form North Rhine-Westphalia.
-In 1947, the Free State of Lippe was merged into North Rhine-Westphalia, becoming part of Detmold district.
-Even before the official Abolition of Prussia on 25 February 1947, the province had disappeared from the political stage.
+In 1947, the Free State of Lippe (Capital: Detmold) was merged into North Rhine-Westphalia, becoming part of a newly formed Detmold district, that essentially replaced the Minden district.
+Even before the official abolition of Prussia on 25 February 1947, the province had disappeared from the political stage.
 After the founding of the Federal Republic of Germany and the passage of the Basic Law on 23 May 1949, North-Rhine Westphalia became one of the states of the new federation.

 List of Oberpräsidents

 The Prussian central government appointed an Oberpräsident (Supreme President) as their representative in each province, supervising the implementation of central prerogatives.
 Between 1920 and 1933 their appointment needed the consent of the Provinziallandtag (provincial diet), in those years directly elected by the Westphalians.